nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):**\
  - Resistant (pertaining to the ability to resist treatment)

-### Expanded Definition and Usage\nThe term 'drug-resistant bacterium' highlights a significant challenge in modern medicine, where the effectiveness of several antibiotics is being undermined by the evolutionary adaptations of bacteria.
+### Expanded Definition and Usage:
+The term 'drug-resistant bacterium' highlights a significant challenge in modern medicine, where the effectiveness of several antibiotics is being undermined by the evolutionary adaptations of bacteria.
 This resistance can lead to longer hospital stays, higher medical costs, treatment failures, and increased mortality.
 Awareness and understanding of drug-resistant bacteria are critical in developing new treatment protocols, guiding empirical therapy decisions, and implementing effective infection control measures to curb the spread of resistance.

 ### Lexical Dictionary Model:\nUtilizing lexical dictionary modeling, we organize the lexical field of 'drug-resistant bacterium' to better illustrate its usage and relationships within the domain of microbiology and pharmacology.
 This model helps define how these terms interact and contribute to the overall understanding of bacterial resistance, which is crucial for healthcare professionals, researchers, and policymakers in their efforts to combat antibiotic resistance effectively.